swimlane/elk-tls-docker/README.md

 # Setting up TLS ELK Stack

-This docker-compose project will assist with setting up and creating a ELK stack using generated TLS certificates for communications.
+This docker-compose project will assist with setting up and creating a ELK stack using either self-signed TLS certificates or using LetsEncrypt certificates for communications.
 In general you get HTTPS for all services.

 > Please checkout our [WiKi](https://github.com/swimlane/elk-tls-docker/wiki) for detailed explanation of the project structure, configuration settings, and more.